NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __opts__: List of VisIt build script options.
 The default values are `--xdb` and `--server-components-only`.

-`Base-Enable-Python-Essentials-Extras-Rendering-Base`.
-If a
-Python edition is selected, then the [Python](#python) building block should be isntalled with development libraries prior to this building block.
-The default value is `Base-Enable-Python-Essentials-Extras-Rendering-Base`.

 - __ospackages__: List of OS packages to install prior to configuring and building.
 For Ubuntu, the default values are `gzip`, `make`, `patch`, `tar`, `wget`, `zlib1g-dev`, `libxt-dev`,